NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 }
 ```

-The default is to use no corrections, so that the lift-induced velocities from the solver is calculated based on the raw circualtion strength.
+The default is to use no corrections, so that the lift-induced velocities from the solver is calculated based on the raw circulation strength.
 Then there are two correction methods to chose from:

 - `MaxInducedVelocityMagnitudeRatio` makes sure the lift-induced velocity magnitude never exceeds a ratio of the freestream velocity.
 The ratio is supplied as an input.
-A typical value could to set the ratio to 1.0, which would be the same as saying that the lift-induced velocity should never exceed the freestream magnitude.
+A typical value could be to set the ratio to 1.0, which would be the same as saying that the lift-induced velocity should never exceed the freestream magnitude.
-- `FixedMagnitudeEqualToFreestream` computes a velocity vector based on the raw lift-induced velocity and the freestream that is limited in magnitude to the freestream velocity.
-That is, this correction allows the lif-induced velocity to change the orientation of the effective velocity at each line segmwent, but not the magnitude.
-This can, for instance, force the non-linear solver to behave more like a linear solver.
+- `FixedMagnitudeEqualToFreestream` computes a velocity vector based on the raw lift-induced velocity and the freestream that is limited in magnitude to the freestream velocity but allowed to rotate freely.
+That is, this correction allows the lift-induced velocity to change the orientation of the effective velocity at each line segment, but not the magnitude.
+This can, for instance, be used to force the non-linear solver to behave more like a linear solver.

 ## References
 - Anderson, J. D., 2005.
 Fundamentals of Aerodynamics.
 Fourth edition.
 McGraw hill